mcfnord/rml/src/busto.md

 of the local bar requested that the PCPAO, as the largest “law firm” in Pierce County, take a more active in bar activities.
 The Merrival Complaint essentially alleged that Lindquist“s efforts to assume a bigger presence in the TPCBA went too far.
-It claimed that leadership prepared

-work emails directing DPAs to vote in Bar elections, suggested who to vote for and then collected ballots to insure their delivery.
+It claimed that leadership prepared work emails directing DPAs to vote in Bar elections, suggested who to vote for and then collected ballots to insure their delivery.

-Summgy of the Factual Findings: The PCPAO encouraged DPAs to become more active in the Bar; Farina emailed DPAs to encourage them to vote in TPCBA elections and

-identified who from the office was running; senior leaders offered to take ballots to the Bar

-office; and, the names of DPAs who voted in the SAU were listed on a white board to pressure them publicly to vote.
+Summary of the Factual Findings: The PCPAO encouraged DPAs to become more active in the Bar; Farina emailed DPAs to encourage them to vote in TPCBA elections and identified who from the office was running; senior leaders offered to take ballots to the Bar office; and, the names of DPAs who voted in the SAU were listed on a white board to pressure them publicly to vote.

-Summa_ry of the Evidence: Lindquist was unapologetic about the office’s efforts to encourage DPAs to become more active in the Bar; he said that building relationships in the Bar allows the PCPAO do its job better.
+Summary of the Evidence: Lindquist was unapologetic about the office’s efforts to encourage DPAs to become more active in the Bar; he said that building relationships in the Bar allows the PCPAO do its job better.
 He told Farina that leadership should email DPAs to encourage them to vote in TPCBA elections and to identify who from the office was running.